Turn your passion into real-world operation and innovation.

 Note: This non-degree program does not substitute for a license, degree, certification or required professional credential.
 A certificate of completion is issued upon successful completion of all three courses.

-Dr. Brent Terwilliger is an Assistant Professor of Aeronautics and the Program Chair for the M.S. in Unmanned Systems degree at the Embry-Riddle Aeronautical University (ERAU), Worldwide campus, College of Aeronautics.
+- Dr. Brent Terwilliger, who developed this three course program, is an Assistant Professor of Aeronautics and the Program Chair for the M.S. in Unmanned Systems degree at the Embry-Riddle Aeronautical University (ERAU), Worldwide campus, College of Aeronautics.
 He holds a Ph.D. in Business Administration from Northcentral University, a Master’s of Aeronautical Science and B.S. in Aerospace Studies from ERAU, and experience working more than a decade in defense contracting.

 Click HERE to see a recent interview with Dr. Terwilliger.